immutant/immutant.org/tutorials/installation.md

 Now that you have the plugin installed, run `lein immutant` to see what tasks it provides:

     $ lein immutant
     Manage the deployment lifecycle of an Immutant application.

     Subtasks available:
-    install    Downloads and installs Immutant
+    undeploy   Undeploys a project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME new        Creates a new project skeleton initialized for Immutant. archive    Creates an Immutant archive from a project deploy     Deploys a project to the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output env        Displays paths to the Immutant that the plugin can find overlay    Overlays features onto ~/.lein/immutant/current or $IMMUTANT_HOME init       Adds a sample immutant.init namespace to an existing project test       Runs tests inside an Immutant, after starting one (if necessary) and deploying the project version    Prints version info for the current Immutant if it can be determined install    Downloads and installs Immutant
-    overlay    Overlays features onto ~/.lein/immutant/current or $IMMUTANT_HOME env        Displays paths to the Immutant that the plugin can find new        Creates a new project skeleton initialized for Immutant init       Adds a sample immutant.clj configuration file to an existing project deploy     Deploys the current project to the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME undeploy   Undeploys the current project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME archive    Creates an Immutant archive from a project run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output eval       Eval some code in a remote nrepl test       Runs tests inside an Immutant, after starting one (if necessary) and deploying the project
+    eval       Eval some code in a remote nrepl

 We'll only talk about the `install` and `run` tasks in this tutorial - we cover the application specific management tasks in the [deployment tutorial],